ropensci/roweb3/content/blog/2022-06-09-devguide-0.8.0/index.md

 - The section in that chapter on [`roxygen2` use in documentation](https://devguide.ropensci.org/building.html#roxygen2-use) also describes the `@seealso` and `@family` tags for grouping functions in package documentation sites.

 - The [section in the *Collaboration Guide* Chapter](https://devguide.ropensci.org/collaboration.html#gitflow) on "Working with collaborators" has been streamlined, with [additional links](https://github.com/ropensci/dev_guide/pull/374) on giving and receiving code reviews.

+## Conclusion

+In this post we summarized the changes incorporated into our book “rOpenSci Packages: Development, Maintenance, and Peer Review” over the last months.
+We are thankful for all contributions that shaped this release.
+We are already working on the next version, including further improvements such as guidance on [packages which wrap other software](https://discuss.ropensci.org/t/standards-for-wrapper-packages-and-some-pracical-questions/2859), and recommendations for [further automation](https://github.com/ropensci/dev_guide/issues/382).